Children's Hip Hop Dance Classes

 Hip Hop Dance Attire

-Meet Your Children's Hip-Hop Dance Teacher
+Meet Your Child's Hip-Hop Dance Teachers

 Ainsleigh Orwin began dancing at the age of 5 at Village Dance Arts in Claremont, CA where she was trained in RAD curriculum ballet, as well as modern, jazz, hip-hop, and tap.
 In 2017, Ainsleigh moved to Seattle to continue her education at the University of Washington.
 She currently holds a B.A. in Dance and B.S. in Biology (Physiology) from UW.